 Patent ownership and licensing advice

 Counseled a major software publisher regarding options for corporate restructuring and mergers with respect to patent and copyright licensing and ownership.
-(2011)
+Has counseled small businesses and startups regarding ownership and consolidation of IP and avoiding infringement of IP, and has drafted a founder contribution agreement contributing IP to a startup prior to a round of funding.

 Confidential international arbitration